darklab8/fl-darkbot/README.md

 - [Github of the project](https://github.com/darklab8/fl-darkbot)
 - [See other Dark Tools for Freelancer here](https://darklab8.github.io/blog/pet_projects.html#DiscoveryFreelancercommunity)

-# Project Description for devs (See Getting started for users)
+# Project Description for devs

 - This project is a discord bot **Darkbot3** for open source game community [Freelancer Discovery](https://discoverygc.com/)
 - It implements Discord bot to track player bases, players themselves and forum posting with notifications to Discord.